-{\bf Product Odd.} The Product Odd operator is paired with an object, and asks whether the product of its x and y coordinate location is odd.
-The correct response is a True/False boolean.
+{\bf \texttt{ProductOdd}.} The \texttt{ProductOdd} operator is paired with an object, and asks whether the product of its x and y coordinate location is odd.
+The correct response is a \texttt{True}/\texttt{False} boolean.
 Example: \textit{Is the product of the x and y coordinate values of the red ``a'' odd?}

 Note that some of these operators can be used as terminals, i.e., task tree leaves with no children.
-This includes all task operators that do not return a boolean response (\textit{Get Color, Get Shape, and Get Location}).
-This is because a boolean response is required to be input to an if-then-else clause.
+This includes all task operators that do not return a boolean response (\texttt{GetColor, GetShape}, and \texttt{GetLocation}).
+This is because a boolean response is required to be input to an \texttt{IF-THEN-ELSE} clause.